andrew/ultimate-awesome/README.md

 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.
 - [awesome-vagrant](https://github.com/iJackUA/awesome-vagrant) - A curated list of awesome Vagrant resources, plugins, tutorials and other nice things.
+- [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
 - [awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.
 - [awesome-OpenSourcePhotography](https://github.com/ibaaj/awesome-OpenSourcePhotography) - A list of awesome free open source software & libraries for photography.
 Also tools for video.